-After just a few minutes, I see someone fumbling in their pockets for their ID before the familiar beep of the door lets in another editor.
+A few minutes later, I see someone fumbling in their pockets for their ID and hear the familiar beep of the door.
+In comes another editor.

-Her backpack thumps against the floor, as she sits down and begins to work.
+Her backpack thumps against the floor, as she, too, sits down and begins to work.

-We sit in silence, the only sound being the muffled conversations of those walking by outside the newsroom.
+We sit in silence, the only sound being the muffled conversations of those walking by outside the newsroom and the tapping of our keyboards.